tkn-tub/ns3-gym/src/lte/doc/source/lte-pathloss-design.rst

   L_{bp} = \left|20\log \left(\frac{\lambda^2}{8\pi h_\mathrm{b}h\mathrm{m}}\right)\right|

-The value used by the simulator is the average one for modelling the median pathloss.
+The value used by the simulator is the average one for modeling the median pathloss.

 NLoS over the rooftops